 Andy says that your idea or plan doesn’t have to be perfect.
 When you come up with a business idea or plan, you aren’t going to move forward without mistakes.
 You just need to move forward.
+People who wait for the perfect plan or idea to get started will be waiting forever.
 “Just fucking start,” Andy says.

 Andy says, “don’t ask whether it is a ‘million dollar idea.’”
-The key is to make it one.
+The key isn't to find a million dollar business idea, but to make your idea into one.
 Hustle, work hard, be passionate.
 Was the pool noodle or Snuggie a million dollar idea?
 Or did the people who created those products make it that way?

 Here are the questions to ask to come up with a business idea: Am I passionate about it?
 Do I like it?
 Does it interest me?
 Does it solve a problem or fulfill a need?
 Is there an existing business idea that you can improve?